permutationlock/simple_game_server/README.md

 The server was not completed, and won't currently build.
 I was working very fast and loose, and the build system is simply shell scripts.

-The data structures are the most complete and interesting part of this repo:
+The data structures are the most complete and interesting part of this repo.
+All the corresponding benchmarks and "tests" (not really tests, but printf checks) should all build and run.

  - The `fbaa.*` files define a simple fixed capacity item pool allocator (or "fixed-block array allocator" as I refered to it at the time).